ElectronSutra/venture/pages/the-realm/immaculates/temples-and-services.md

 ---
 layout: default
 title: Temples and Services
-permalink: /the-realm/immaculacy/temples-and-monastics/
+permalink: /the-realm/immaculacy/temples-and-services/
 parent: Immaculacy
 grand_parent: The Realm
 nav_order: 2
 ---

-# Temples and Monastics
+# Temples and Services

 The Immaculate house of worship is called the _temple_.
 Where the family shrine is the focus of spirituality for the individual, the temple is the focus of